vowstar/k210-linux-nommu/linux-kernel/Documentation/filesystems/fsverity.rst

 been formatted with ``-O verity`` or had ``tune2fs -O verity`` run on it.  "verity" is an RO_COMPAT filesystem feature, so once set, old kernels will only be able to mount the filesystem readonly, and old versions of e2fsck will be unable to check the filesystem.

-Moreover, currently ext4 only supports mounting a filesystem with the "verity" feature when its block size is equal to PAGE_SIZE (often 4096 bytes).
+Originally, an ext4 filesystem with the "verity" feature could only be mounted when its block size was equal to the system page size (typically 4096 bytes).
+In Linux v6.3, this limitation was removed.

 ext4 sets the EXT4_VERITY_FL on-disk inode flag on verity files.
 It can only be set by `FS_IOC_ENABLE_VERITY`_, and it cannot be cleared.

 ext4 also supports encryption, which can be used simultaneously with fs-verity.
 In this case, the plaintext data is verified rather than the ciphertext.
-This is necessary in order to make the file measurement meaningful, since every file is encrypted differently.
+This is necessary in order to make the fs-verity file digest meaningful, since every file is encrypted differently.

 ext4 stores the verity metadata (Merkle tree and fsverity_descriptor) past the end of the file, starting at the first 64K boundary beyond